SceneAround

-SceneAround is a theatrical performance system.
+SceneAround, also known under the brand name StageAround, is a theatrical performance system invented by Robin de Levita.
 It involves a rotating auditorium with the sets built around the auditorium.
-The auditorium is a so-called revolve on which the audience rotates from scene to scene.
+The revolving auditorium rotates the audience from scene to scene.

 Origin

-The system was developed and used for the Dutch musical production Soldier of Orange, produced by Robin de Levita and Fred Boot.
+The system was developed and used for the Dutch musical production Soldier of Orange at TheaterHangaar, produced by Robin de Levita and Fred Boot.

-De Levita invented SceneAround as a solution to play a large scale production inside a former airplane hangar at former military airport Valkenburg between Wassenaar, Katwijk and Leiden.
-The auditorium is surrounded by projection panels that can open up in various width up to 180 degrees and frame each set.
+De Levita invented SceneAround as a solution to play a large-scale production inside a former airplane hangar at former military airport Valkenburg between Wassenaar, Katwijk and Leiden.
+The auditorium is surrounded by projection panels that can open up in various widths up to 180 degrees and frame each set.

 Auditorium

-The auditorium was designed by Dutchman Robert Nieuwenhuis.
+The auditorium at TheaterHangaar was designed by Dutchman Robert Nieuwenhuis.
 Within three months, a gigantic steel turntable with 1100 seats was created.
 The turning movement, speed and direction can be adjusted by computer.
 The auditorium is able to spin on its axis in both ways seven times.